Register Guide for JUUL Merchants

 - Tap a transaction to view details.

-- To view a transaction from a previous shift, enter the transaction number from the email receipt.
-If the customer is unable to provide this, a copy can be found in BackOffice via the Transaction Report.
+- To view a transaction from a previous shift, search by customer or enter the transaction number from the receipt.
+If the customer cannot provide the transaction number, a copy of the receipt can be found in BackOffice via the Transaction Report.

 - Tap ‘Begin Return’ and select the item(s) to return.